CoralCoralCoralCoral/documentation/sprints/sprint_2/user_stories.md

 #### Acceptance criteria

-Is there a way for the user to receive relevant advice from an oracle that helps them
+Is there a way for the user to receive relevant advice from an oracle that helps them?

 ### 6 (v1)